-- Delinquent Type AKA : Pretends like a delinquent when in fact they aren't or can't become one.
+- DQN (Delinquent): Pretends to be a delinquent when in fact they aren't or can't become one.
 Makes up stories about gang fights and crimes and/or boasts and pretends to know about that subculture.

-- Subcultural / Hipster Type AKA : Latches on to minority or 'alternative' cultural groups seen as "cool" to try to make themselves appear interesting or special.
+- Subcultural: Latches on to minority or "alternative" cultural groups seen as "cool" to try to make themselves appear interesting or special.

-- Mystic / Evil Eye Type AKA : Interested in Magic and Powers and often believes they have special or supernatural abilities inherent or latent.
+- Evil Eye: Interested in Magic and Powers and often believes they have special or supernatural abilities themselves (stereotypically an Evil Eye and/or Evil Hand).
 Generally creates a special magical persona namenote for themselves in accordance with those believed abilities.
 Also known as the Delusional Type, due to high incidence of becoming a Cloudcuckoolander.
+Likely the most iconic form of chuunibyou, and rare outside of Japanese Media.

 Trope Namers and Codifiers